SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 Conserve and sustainably use the oceans, seas and marine resources for sustainable development.

-**Current status**: This string is undergoing final edits
+**Current status**: Minor edits can still occur, but the string is mostly a finished version (Sep 2022).

 **Contents**

 1. Full query in copy-pasteable format
-2. General notes about method for SDG 14
+2. General notes
 3. Marine terms: String for limiting certain phrases to the marine environment
 4. Documentation and string sections for each target
 5. Contributions